ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D30 - Jan 30, 2018

 13.5 hours of React in terms of a test task that I got from Unit9.
 The project is a React video player with custom control bar.
 Have implemented the bigger part of it, hopefully can finish it next day.

+### R1D31 - Jan 31, 2018

+Same things today, was working oon the React player.
+The functionality I was aiming for is finished, added some basic styling as well.
+Cleaning up the code tomorrow and submitting.